Growing through Sabotage: Energizing Hierarchical Power

 The historical record on this matter is unambiguous: over the past three centuries, the structure of capitalism has been constantly transformed, its population count gone vertical and its per capita energy soared to unprecedented levels.
 The uniqueness of capitalism in this regard is illustrated in Figure 1 and Table 1.

-Analytically, we can conceive of overall energy capture as the product of two components: the breadth of energy capture, measured by the size of the population, and the depth of energy capture, measured by energy capture per person.
+Analytically, we can conceive of overall energy capture as the product of two components: the breadth of energy capture

 The figure shows the evolution of these three energy-capture series – depth, breadth and overall – between 10000 BCE and 2000 CE.
 The series are rebased with 10000 BCE = 1.0 for easier visualization.
 They are also plotted against a logarithmic scale, so their relative slopes are proportionate to their respective growth rates.
 Now, although the underlying data are only rough approximations, the overall picture they portray is clear enough.